C-Elegans/SpinalDoc-RTD/source/SpinalHDL/Libraries/utils.rst

    counter.willOverflowIfInc  //Flag that indicate if the counter overflow this cycle if an increment is done when(counter === 5){ ... }

-When a ``Counter`` overflow its end value, it restart to its start value.
+When a ``Counter`` overflows its end value, it restarts at its start value.

 .. note::
-   Currently, only up counter are supported.
+   Currently, only up counters are supported.

 Timeout
 ^^^^^^^

-The Timeout tool can be used to easly instanciate an hardware timeout.
+The Timeout tool can be used to easily instantiate an hardware timeout.

 .. list-table::
    :header-rows: 1